biothings/biothings.api/docs/tutorial/studio_guide.rst

     If none of those are available or satisfactory, a *release* section can be specified, and should point to a python module and a function name following this format: ``module:function_name``.
 Within this module, function has the following signature and should return the release, as a string.
     ``set_release`` is a reserved name and must not be used.

+    The example about *release* can be found at https://github.com/remoteeng00/FIRE.git

+    - In master branch, the manifest file does not contain *release* field, so you can see the "failed" when dump the data source.
+    - When you checkout to the version "v2" (https://github.com/remoteeng00/FIRE/tree/v2) then you can dump the data source.

 .. code:: python